 2. Blend the fried onions with the tomatoes in a blender till they are pureed.
 Keep aside.

 3. Heat the oil and add the ginger-garlic paste.
 Saute.

 4. Add the pureed onions and tomatoes and simmer for a minute or two on medium heat.

 5. Add the marinated chicken (don’t forget to remove the coal from the chicken).
 Mix well and allow to simmer for another minute.

 6. Add in the ground masala and the beaten curd.
 Mix well and allow to cook over medium to low heat.

 7. Once the chicken is cooked, turn off the flame and let the gravy settle.
-Keep another piece of hot coal on a layer of onion and place it on the gravy.
+Keep another piece of hot coal on a layer of onion (or a small steel bowl) and place it on the gravy.
 Pour a tablespoon of ghee on the hot coal and cover immediately to lock the aroma.
 Leave for about 5 minutes.